Superman: Great Kandor! Batman, your space helmet doesn't cover your head! How can you—?

 - The ability to breathe on the moon isn't even Hand Waved for the game Bright Side of the Moon, which provides the page image.

-- In The Scooby-Doo and Scrappy-Doo Show short "Close Encounters Of A Strange Kind" Scooby, Scrappy, and Shaggy can breath in space with no problem.
+- In The Scooby-Doo and Scrappy-Doo Show short "Close Encounters Of A Strange Kind" Scooby, Scrappy, and Shaggy can breathe in space with no problem.

 - She-Ra: Princess of Power: Averted but later subverted in the episode "Horde Prime Takes a Holiday".
 She-Ra climbs an unbreakable grappling hook (that He-Man pulled out of his pants... yeah...) to Horde Prime's spaceship.
 Once she gets to the upper atmosphere she remarks that she's having a hard time breathing, so she turns her sword into a space helmet (don't ask, it's She-Ra).
 She continues the trip to the spaceship with nothing but a space helmet and her skimpy outfit.
 Later on though she takes the helmet off to turn it back into a sword and cut the rope.